worksm/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Is the slope of the linear model considered to be zero?
-Why or why not?
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Vehicle weight, AWD, and spoiler angle provide a non-random amount of variance to the mpg values in the dataset.
+The slope of the linear model is not zero based on the R squared value of .71 adjusted R-squared at .68, which also informs us that this linear model will predict mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+In total, the MechaCar suspension coils variance meets the goal of not exceeding 100 pounds per square inch, with all lots variance coming in at 62.3, however Lot 3 falls short with a variance exceeding 100 significantly at 170.

 ## T-Tests on Suspension Coils
-Then briefly summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.
+Assuming our significance level was the common 0.05 percent, our p-value is above our significance level at .06 percent.
+We do not have sufficient evidence to reject the null hypothesis, the two means are statistically similar.

 ## Study Design: MechaCar vs Competition.